-The legal basis for the compilation of Environment Taxes Statistics is under EU Regulation (EU) 691/2011.
+The legal basis for the compilation of Environment Taxes Statistics is under EU Regulation (EU) 691/2011 and its amendment in EU Regulation (EU) 538/2014.
 This provides a framework for the development of various types of environmental accounts (also called modules).
-Other modules cover air emissions, economy wide material flow accounts and environmental goods and services.
+Other modules cover air emissions, economy wide material flow accounts, energy accounts, environmental protection expenditure and environmental goods and services sector accounts.
+In addition to these mandatory modules, there are two voluntary environmental accounts on forests and environmental subsidies and similar transfers.